-Although ATP III reduced the normal upper limit of plasma triglycerides as 150 mg/dL in 2001 (16), whether or not much lower limits provide additional benefits for health is unknown (38).
-Similar to a recent study (39), prevalence of smoking was the highest in the highest triglycerides having group in the present study that may also indicate inflammatory roles of smoking in the metabolic syndrome, since triglycerides may actually be acute phase reactants in the plasma.
-FPG, BMI, HT, DM and COPD increased parallel to the increased plasma triglycerides from the first up to the last groups, gradually.
-As one of our opinions, significantly elevated mean age by the increased plasma triglycerides may be secondary to aging-induced decreased physical and mental stresses, which eventually terminates with onset of excess weight and its consequences.
-Interestingly, although the mean age increased up to the triglycerides value of 200 mg/ dL, it then decreased.
-The similar trend was also seen with the mean LDL value.
-These trends may be due to the fact that although the borderline high triglycerides values (150-199 mg/dL) are seen together with physical inactivity and overweight, the high triglycerides (200-499 mg/dL) and very high triglycerides values (500 mg/dL or higher)

-may be secondary to both genetic factors, smoking, and terminal consequences of the metabolic syndrome including obesity, DM, HT, COPD, cirrhosis, CRD, PAD, CHD and stroke (16).
-But although the underlying causes of the high and very high plasma triglycerides may be a little bit different, probably risks of the terminal endpoints of the metabolic syndrome do not change in them.
-For example, prevalence of HT, DM, COPD, and CRD were the highest in the highest triglycerides having group in the present study.
-Eventually, although some authors reported that lipid assessment can be simplified by measurements of total cholesterol (40), the present study and most of the others indicated a causal relationship between higher triglycerides and terminal consequences of the metabolic syndrome (41).
+Although ATP III reduced the normal upper limit of plasma triglycerides as 150 mg/dL in 2001 (14), whether or not much lower limits provide some additional benefits for the human body is unclear (39).
+Similar to a recent study (40), prevalence of smoking was the highest in the highest triglycerides having group in the present study that may also indicate the inflammatory role of smoking in the metabolic syndrome, since triglycerides may behave as acute phase reactants in the plasma.
+FPG, BMI, HT, DM, COPD, and CRD increased parallel to the plasma triglycerides values from the first up to the fifth groups, continuously in the present study.
+As an opinion, significantly increased mean age by the increased plasma triglycerides values may be secondary to aging-induced decreased physical and mental stresses, which eventually terminate with excess weight and its consequences.
+Interestingly, although the mean age increased from the lowest triglycerides having group up to the triglycerides value of 200 mg/dL, then it decreased.
+A similar trend was also seen with the mean LDL values.
+These trends may be due to the fact that although the borderline high triglycerides values (150-199 mg/dL) are seen together with physical inactivity and overweight, the high triglycerides (200-499 mg/dL) and very high triglycerides values (500 mg/dL or greater) may be secondary to genetic factors, smoking, and irreversible consequences of the metabolic syndrome including obesity, DM, HT, COPD, cirrhosis, CRD, PAD, CHD, and stroke (14).
+But although the underlying causes of the high and very high plasma triglycerides values may be a little bit different, probably risks of the terminal endpoints of the metabolic syndrome do not change in them.
+For example, prevalence of HT, DM, and COPD were the highest in the highest triglycerides having group in the present study.
+Eventually, although some authors reported that lipid assessment can be simplified by measurements of total cholesterol (41), the present study and most of the others indicated a causal relationship between higher triglycerides and irreversible end-points of the metabolic syndrome (42).

-As a conclusion, plasma triglycerides may behave as acute phase reactants indicating disseminated endothelial damage, inflammation, fibrosis, and eventual atherosclerosis all over the body.
-Interestingly, parallel to the increased plasma triglycerides values, significant deteriorations were observed regarding components of the metabolic syndrome including mean age, male gender, smoking, BMI, FPG, LDL, WCH, HT, DM, COPD, CHD and CRD in the present study.
+As a conclusion, plasma triglycerides may behave as acute phase reactants indicating disseminated endothelial injury and atherosclerosis.
+There may be significant associations between male gender, smoking, aging, excess weight, and plasma triglycerides.
+FPG, LDL, WCH, HT, DM, COPD, CHD, and CRD all deteriorated parallel to the increased male ratio, smoking, mean age, BMI, and plasma triglycerides in the present study.